 Dissertation opportunities: IFSTAL is working to develop opportunities for dissertation study by seeking organisations who can offer short research projects, or data for analysis.

-Summer school: Held annually for a week in July, the IFSTAL summer school will be open to a small number of students from participating universities, it will involve more in-depth engagement with some of the ideas developed in IFSTAL.
+Summer school: Held annually for a week in July, the IFSTAL summer school is open to a small number of students from participating universities, it involves more in-depth engagement with some of the ideas developed in IFSTAL.
 Real-life challenges and workplace engagement are central, including field trips to local farms, food manufacturers and retailers.